 No matter how you serve them, make sure the eggshell is thoroughly washed before giving it to your dog.
 You can give your dog raw or cooked egg shells, but make sure that the shell is broken into very small pieces.
 It’s a good idea to mix eggshell in with the rest of your dog’s food.
 This can help to protect your dog from some of those sharp edges.
 You could even include the shell in other egg recipes, like dog-safe scrambled eggs.

 If you’re concerned about the sharp edges of egg shells, you can also grind the shells into a powder, and then sprinkle this on top of your dog’s food.

 Can Dogs Have Egg Shells?
 A Summary

 So, like many foods, egg shells have pros and cons for our dogs!
 Not all dogs will need the added calcium in their diets.
 In fact, if they are already getting enough calcium, adding eggshells can lead to other health problems!
-However, some dogs can really benefit from eggshells and eggshell membranes.
-Just be sure to check with your veterinarian before serving this new food.
+But, some dogs can really benefit from eggshells and eggshell membranes.
+Just be sure to check with your vet before serving this new food.